-from A single term name or a vector of term names.

-terms A vector of term names.
-If it is set, the returned vector will be subsetted to the background A vector of terms.
-Then the lookup will only be applied in this set of terms.

-to Same format as the from argument.
+dag An ontology_DAG object. from A single term name or a vector of term names. terms A vector of term names.
+If it is set, the returned vector will be subsetted to the terms that have been set here. background A vector of terms.
+Then the lookup will only be applied in this set of terms. to Same format as the from argument.